 Input:

-NAMELevy, Roger and Galen Andrew.
+Levy, Roger and Galen Andrew.
 2006.
 Tregex and Tsurgeon: tools for querying and manipulating tree data structure.
-In 5th International conference on Language Resources and Evaluation.
+In Calzolari, Nicoletta et al., Proceedings of the Fifth International Conference on Language Resources and Evaluation (LREC'06), European Language Resources Association (ELRA), Genoa, Italy.
+Available at https://aclanthology.org/L06-1311/.

 Pito, Richard.
 1994. tgrepdoc–documentation for tgrep.
 University of Pennsylvania.